keunlee/spring-one-2017-lightning-talk-topic/lightning-talk-topic.md

 * And then an accurate account of spatial data as a source of truth.

-* But most importantly: Advocacy and increased usage
+* But most importantly: What's needed is Advocacy and increased usage

 With the use of these tools and related building blocks, it is not outside the realm of possibility to achieve systems capable of quickly communicating "Situation Awareness".